JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/install-windows.md

   * This should now be available
   * View->Auto Resize Guest Display
   * Make sure your Host Settings->Display is 200% (Help with native resolution like 4K)

+## YOUR HOME NETWORK

+* Since we are in bridge mode, I like to configure my home router to set the same ip address